IBM/CodeEngine/github-webhook/README.md

 ## Architecture

 Our starting point is Git.
 Cloud Native Applications code is commonly hosted in these version control systems.
-Through Github [webhooks](https://docs.github.com/en/webhooks), changes such as `push` events(_e.g. commiting to your main branch_) can trigger integrations to take responsive actions.
+Through Github [webhooks](https://docs.github.com/en/webhooks), changes such as `push` events(e.g. committing to your main branch) can trigger integrations to take responsive actions.

 Knowing when these events occur leads us to the questions; what actions can we take? and who can take an action?

-In this architecture, IBM Cloud Event Notifications is our integration of choice, taking a responsive action upong Git Events.
+In this architecture, IBM Cloud Event Notifications is our integration of choice, taking a responsive action upon Git Events.

 ![architecture_diagram](./images/entocejobs.jpg)